antoniocasero/Panels/README.md

 ## Usage

-First create your own panel, you can use Interface Builder (freeform viewcontroller), Make sure that you conform the protocol 'Panelable'
+First create your own panel, you can use Interface Builder (freeform viewcontroller), Make sure that you conform the protocol `Panelable`

 ```swift
 import UIKit